 The general integration course consists of 700 lessons.
 It is intended to bring participants to CEFR level B1 in German in 600 lessons, and to provide an understanding of the law, culture and history of Germany in 100 lessons.
+This type of course covers language levels A1, A2 and B1.
 German is taught through topics related to daily life such as work, home, health or public authorities.

 The general integration course is intended for foreigners who live permanently in Germany (especially including asylum seekers with good prospects of staying), for citizens of the EU and for German nationals who do not speak sufficient German.

-The 100 lessons devoted to orientation deal with topics such as politics in a democracy, history and responsibility, and people and society.
+The 100 lessons devoted to orientation deal with topics such as politics, history and society.

 The general integration course ends with two graded final examinations, ‘German test for immigrants’ (DTZ) and ‘Life in Germany’ (LiD).